Lakshan15308/Computer-Vision/README.md

 # Computer-Vision
-This Repository contain the computer vision based codes
+This Repository contains the computer vision-based codes.